 Giving further thought to this method of using d to determine the volume, Kepler approximated the barrel somewhat roughly by a cylinder, with v the radius of the base and h the height.
 Then

-Hence, for the volume
+Hence, the general formula for the volume of a cylinder:

 Then he asked: If d is fixed, what value of h gives the largest volume V?
 V is a polynomial in h; hence the derivative (though of course, Kepler did not use derivatives)